Branson, Missouri: Attractions and events

 Branson Landing opened in the summer of 2006 on the Lake Taneycomo waterfront in downtown Branson.
 The lakefront project includes retail space with Bass Pro Shops and Belk as anchors in an outdoor shopping mall of stores and restaurants.
 It also features a scenic boardwalk along the lakefront with the Branson Landing Fountains at the heart of the property as well as a Hilton Hotel.
 Branson Landing has been known to host summer concerts and other special events throughout the year.
 The convention center, situated between Branson Landing and Historic Downtown Branson, opened September 7, 2007.
 The Branson Scenic Railway is located in the old depot, across from Branson Landing.
+There is also a dinosaur themed hotel called Rocky’s Retreat.

 Due to Branson being known for family-oriented tourism, casino gambling is frowned upon and it does not exist in this area.
 However, Branson's neighboring cities do offer those types of entertainments for those who enjoy gambling.

 Finally, Branson's ferris wheel, moved from Chicago's Navy Pier in 2016, provides a scenic view of the Ozarks from 150 feet.